 TLDR recap: The Observability CoE positions you to build a leading observability practice, addressing the challenges and impacts of legacy monitoring practices of the past.
-Check out the table below to see what the Observability CoE helps with:
+This table summarizes what the Observability CoE helps with:

 Challenges | Impact |